-Marriage and Family Therapy Doctoral Programs in Maryland
+PhD in Marriage and Family Therapy Program in Maryland

 PhD in Marriage and Family Therapy programs offer current and future top mental health professionals the opportunity to build on their expertise as competent, ethical and qualified professionals, and how to best refine their sense of how to counsel couples and families.

 In general, these programs tend to integrate research skills and scientific rigor with practical theory and clinical skills.
 However, several types of doctoral programs may be offered, each taking a unique approach to accomplish this.
 This could enable students to explore systemic challenges in the field, and contribute new knowledge and solutions.

 The skills and content covered in MFT doctoral programs may support potential roles in research and scholarship, clinical practice, or even leadership.

 Marriage and Family Therapy Doctoral Programs & Concentrations

 Earning a PhD in Marriage and Family therapy may not only help you to develop critical thinking and research skills, but also understand the needs of specific clientele, such as children and adolescents, couples, military families, and marriage and family therapy.